SHARE THE ARTICLE

 NDVI values are tracked throughout the growing season to assess crop health.
 By comparing seasonal NDVI data, farmers can identify trends, spot potential issues, and make adjustments to improve crop productivity.

-NDVI data can be used to create maps that guide specific applications of water, fertilizer, and pesticides.
+NDVI data can be used to create color maps that guide specific applications of water, fertilizer, and pesticides.
 This targeted approach reduces waste, lowers costs, and increases crop yield.

 Instead of manually inspecting entire fields, NDVI helps farmers focus on stressed areas by highlighting zones with low NDVI values.
 This targeted scouting approach saves time and minimizes crop disturbance.